Uh oh! Your pool isn't sanitised. Middle ear infections and a green or cloudy pool is on the horizon. Luckily, we can help you fix that.

 - Use granulated chlorine instead of liquid chlorine and add 1-2 cups - it's much stronger.
 Always choose NON-stabilised granulated chlorine.

-We're not able to ship Chlorine as it is a dangerous good, though we charge $12 for 25L Liquid Chlorine and $80 for 10kg Non-Stabilised Granulated Chlorine at our shop front in Gosford, NSW.
+We're not able to ship Chlorine as it is a dangerous good, though we have some of the lowest prices for Liquid Chlorine and Non-Stabilised Granulated Chlorine at our shop front in Gosford, NSW.
+If you're from the area, do drop by and say "Hi!".